haveno-dex/haveno/README.md

 ## Status of the project

 Haveno can be used on Monero's main network by using a third party Haveno network.
-We do not officially endorse any networks at this time, but they can be found online.
+We do not officially endorse any networks at this time.

 A test network is also available for users to make test trades using Monero's stagenet.
 See the [instructions](https://github.com/haveno-dex/haveno/blob/master/docs/installing.md) to build Haveno and connect to the network.